Venice Seafood & Music Festival begins Friday

-Great food, incredible music and total relaxation are the themes of the third annual Venice Seafood & Music Festival on May 3-5 at Centennial Park in downtown Venice.
+Great food, incredible music and total relaxation are the theme of the Third Annual Venice Seafood & Music Festival on May 3-5 at Centennial Park in downtown Venice.

 The event begins Friday at 4 p.m.
 Produced by Paragon Festivals and Venice MainStreet with the Humane Society of Sarasota County as a special guest, the festival grows into its third year in downtown Venice.